danieljdenman/NSPbootcamp/Installation and package management.md

 #### run the following line:
 <br>```conda activate NSPbootcamp```
 #### success?
+you should see (NSPbootcamp) before anything else on the new line of your Terminal/shell:
 <br>

 ### Add all of the needed packages to NSPbootcamp